Your Essential Guide to a 12-Hour Layover in Tokyo (Haneda)

 A 12-hour layover might seem short, but it’s enough time to get a taste of Tokyo’s vibrant energy.
 This guide is your key to unlocking a memorable experience even with limited time.

 Whether you’re flying with ANA or JAL airlines to your final destination—you’re most likely going to end up with a layover in Japan and chances are you’ll find yourself with several hours to spare before your next flight.
 What are some things you should know?
-Here’s how I spent my 12-hour layover in Tokyo.
+Here’s how I spent my 12-hour layover in Tokyo, with detailed tips to make your brief visit memorable.

-• Airport Logistics: Leave plenty of time for customs and security.
+• Immigration and Customs: Leave plenty of time for customs and security.
 Arriving at Haneda Airport (HND) usually places you in Terminal 3.
 From personal experience (arriving from Delhi at 5:55 AM), navigating customs and security took about 1hr 2minutes and 9 seconds (yes I timed it!) due to limited staff.
 Account for at least one hour for both entry and exit procedures.

 After passing through security, walk straight ahead, and you’ll find the information area on your left in this image.
 Follow the arrow pointing to the right to reach the money exchange counter.